 Use a lower oven temperature to lightly bake the mix so the chocolate is melty and the pan tender and pliable.

-Allow them to cool completely before cutting for cleaner squares, or embrace the gooey warm chocolate like I did and serve immediately.
+Allow them to cool completely before cutting for cleaner squares, or embrace the gooey warm chocolate like I did and serve them immediately.

 They’re sturdy enough to hold their shape and soft enough to easily devour.